 In this highly competitive world, it will be great if you get some discount on your tuition fees for study.
-Therefore, the Physics Departmental graduate funding opportunities program is a desirable opportunity for you in the UK.
+Therefore, the Physics Departmental Graduate Scholarships program is a desirable opportunity for you in the UK.

 Golden opportunity to get a higher education with 50% or 100% tuition fees waiver in the UK.

 The University of York is located to the South-east of the city of York.
 It is a collegiate plate glass research university which was founded in 1963.